 Additionally, the industrial sector embraces ENERGY STAR at job-creating companies such as GM, Eastman Chemical, Nissan, Raytheon, and Boeing.
-Recent ENERGY STAR certified manufacturers include such companies as J.R.
-Simplot, Flowers Foods, Ardagh Glass, and Marathon Petroleum Refining.
-At the close of 2019, more than 750 U.S. industrial sites had committed to the ENERGY STAR Challenge for Industry, while 311 sites met or exceeded their targets by achieving an average 10% reduction in industrial energy efficiency within five or fewer years.
+At the close of 2021, more than 750 U.S. industrial sites had committed to the ENERGY STAR Challenge for Industry